rostam/GraphTea/src/scripts/maindirectoryfiles/readme.txt

 Requirement
 ---------------------------------------

-In case you have just downloaded and unzipped your Graphtea distribution, here's how to proceed:
+In case you have just downloaded and unzipped your GraphTea distribution, here's how to proceed:

 First, you need Java2 (version 1.5 or higher) installed, get it from http://java.sun.com for your platform.

-In linux, you can run Graphtea with running the run.sh script.
+In linux, you can run GraphTea with running the run.sh script.
 It should be executable.
 So if it is not, make it executable by running the command:
     chmod +x run.sh
 You should have setted $JAVA_HOME if your java is not in path.
-In windows, you can run Graphtea with just double clicking on graphtea-main.jar file.
+In windows, you can run GraphTea with just double clicking on graphtea-main.jar file.

 License